guettli/join-stackoverflow-and-softwarerecs/README.md

 Maybe you need several hours of coding or you just need to install some magic library `do_magic_for_you` and you just need a single line of source code to get your use case solved.

-Again, if you a new comer you use have a question - no strategy and that's good.
+Again, if you a new comer you just have a question - no strategy and that's good.

 # List of Questions at stackoverflow which belong to softwarerecs